csev/py4e/code/gmane/README.txt

 http://mbox.dr-chuck.net/sakai.devel/7/8 10600
     john@caret.cam.ac.uk 2005-12-09T13:42:24+00:00 re: lms/vle rants/comments

-Does not start with From

 The program scans content.sqlite from 1 up to the first message number not already spidered and starts spidering at that message.
 It continues spidering until it has spidered the desired number of messages or it reaches a page that does not appear to be a properly formatted message.

-Sometimes gmane.org is missing a message.
+Sometimes there is missing a message.
 Perhaps administrators can delete messages or perhaps they get lost - I don't know.
 If your spider stops, and it seems it has hit a missing message, go into the SQLite Manager and add a row with the missing id - leave all the other fields blank - and then restart gmane.py.
 This will unstick the